Best Online Master’s Degrees in: Anthropology

 Students who graduate from master’s programs in anthropology may pursue careers as anthropologists or use their degree as a stepping stone to a Ph.D. in preparation for a career in teaching and research.
 A sampling of the many different types of anthropologists include physical (or biological anthropologists), cultural anthropologists, and linguistic anthropologists, according to the U.S. Bureau of Labor Statistics (BLS).
 The BLS projects employment of anthropologists and archeologists to grow by 21% between 2010 and 2020.

 Even though employment growth is expected to be faster than average, anthropology is still a relatively small job field compared to other occupations, meaning a master’s-level graduate will face a great deal of competition for jobs.
 A Ph.D. and field experience is highly valued and may boost your job prospects.
-The median yearly salary of anthropologists and archeologists was $54,230 as of May 2010, the BLS noted.
+The median yearly salary of anthropologists and archeologists was $54,230, the BLS noted.
 Even so, remember that salaries are not guaranteed, and are determined by a number of factors, including where you live, your level of experience and education, and your roles and responsibilities.